 Doré Copper Mining Corp. (the "Corporation" or "Doré") was incorporated under the laws of Canada on April 11, 2017, and through its 100% owned subsidiary, CBay Minerals Inc. ("CBay"), owns an interest in mineral properties located in Chibougamau, Québec, for the purposes of exploration and evaluation.
-The Corporation's office is located at 130 King St. W., Suite 1800, Toronto, Ontario, M5X 1E3.
+The Corporation's office is located at 130 King St. W., Suite 1900, Toronto, Ontario, M5X 1E3.
 The Corporation's common shares are listed on the Toronto Stock Venture Exchange ("TSX-V"), trading under the symbol "DCMC".

 The Corporation, being in the exploration stage, is subject to risks and challenges similar to companies in a comparable stage of development.
-These risks include the challenges of securing adequate capital for exploration, development and operational risks inherent in the mining industry, global economic and metal price volatility, and there is no assurance management will be successful in its endeavours.
-At December 31, 2022, the Corporation has no source of operating cash flows.
-The Corporation incurred a net loss of \$18,030,370 for the year ended December 31, 2022 (December 31, 2021 - \$13,914,561) and has accumulated a deficit of \$51,052,105 since the inception of the Corporation.
-As at December 31, 2022, the Corporation had working capital of \$1,598,119 (December 31, 2021 - working capital \$14,079,768) and the Corporation's ability to continue is dependent upon its ability to raise additional capital to continue the development of its mineral properties.
-During the year ended December 31, 2022, the Corporation raised gross proceeds of \$5,750,115 (2021 - \$27,674,732) through private placements of shares and warrants and the granting of direct interests in its mineral properties.
+These risks include the challenges of securing adequate capital for exploration, development and operational risks inherent in the mining industry, and global economic and metal price volatility, and there is no assurance management will be successful in its endeavours.
+At December 31, 2023, the Corporation has no source of operating cash flows.
+The Corporation incurred a net loss of \$5,821,135 for the year ended December 31, 2023 (December 31, 2022 - \$18,030,370) and has accumulated a deficit of \$56,873,240 since the inception of the Corporation.
+As at December 31, 2022 - \$1,598,119) and the Corporation's ability to continue is dependent upon its ability to raise additional capital to continue the development of its mineral properties.
 These events and conditions indicate there are material uncertainties that may cast significant doubt on the Corporation's ability to continue as a going concern.

 The Corporation's continuance as a going concern is dependent upon its ability to obtain adequate financing or to reach profitable levels of operation.
+During the year ended December 31, 2023, the Corporation raised gross proceeds of \$6,761,125 (2022 - \$5,750,115) through private placements of shares and warrants and the granting of direct interests in its mineral properties.
 It is not possible to predict whether financing efforts will be successful or if the Corporation will attain a profitable level of operation.
-These financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of loss and comprehensive loss classification that would be necessary should the Corporation be unable to continue as a going concern.
+These consolidated financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of loss and comprehensive loss classification that would be necessary should the Corporation be unable to continue as a going concern.
 These adjustments could be material.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-Basis of Presentation
+Basis of presentation